Thanks for paying us a visit. We’re glad you’re here.

 - Your script or idea must be clearly typed and formatted; we cannot accept handwritten work or printed hard copies.

-- Your script or idea should be proofread and sent in Word, PDF or other standard formats (such as JPG for photographs) as an attachment.
+- Your script or idea must be sent in Word, PDF or other standard formats (such as JPG for photographs) as an attachment.

-- Do not include your name or contact information on every page.
+- Do not include your name or contact information on the script document.

-- Please submit one script or idea at a time.
+- We only accept one script or idea at a time.

 To submit your script, please email firstname.lastname@example.org.